 Following your deepest inner truth and intuition sometimes means overcoming fierce resistance in the outside world.
 No blood need ever be shed in the name of truth, but it was.

 I dislike guns.
-I no longer hold them…but I now stand without one.
+I no longer hold them…but I now stand strong without one.

 Linkin Park – In My Remains